 As a result, I know a little more than some about the education my children could expect to receive in a special needs classroom.
 I also know that for my two guys, there is no way that would be an option.

-Both of my children have genius level IQ’s, but also have serious education deficits.
-This asychrony (also called ‘twice exceptional’) makes classroom placement difficult.
-For example, at home, my dyslexic nine-year old is reading at a 1st to 2nd grade level, but is completing 7th grade level science and history.
+Both of my children have genius-level IQs but also have serious education deficits.
+This asynchrony (also called ‘twice exceptional’) makes classroom placement difficult.
+For example, at home, my dyslexic nine-year-old is reading at a 1st to 2nd-grade level but is completing 7th-grade level science and history.
 This would be impossible to replicate in a school environment.

 The reality is that as much as school district IEP’s (individualized education plans) seek to focus on a child as an individual, once that same child is in a classroom with other competing special needs, it is difficult to meet the plan’s objectives.

 This was certainly my experience as a teacher.
 It has also been my experience as a homeschooling mom of two children with unique needs.
 I feel like meeting both of my boy’s special educational needs, is near impossible some days – and there are only two of them!
 Imagine them both in a classroom of at least 10-15 other children.

 Myth #3 – Your Child Will Suffer Without School Interventions and Therapies

 My children do have access to therapists and use outside resources (boy do they).
 My youngest saw an educational therapist for a year to help lay the groundwork for reading.
 In addition, I met with her once a month and she taught me the methods she used with him, so that I could replicate them at home.
 The same is true for occupational therapy and social skills therapies for my oldest.

 We are by no means doing this alone, and have plenty of experts helping to speak into my children’s overall development.
 A bonus is that many of these therapists are booked solid after 3PM, for children they see in the school system.
 I have found many of our professional support people are able to meet with us faster and for a longer period of time, because we can be so flexible with appointment times.